Search and Rescue (SAR)

-At the JRCC-Iceland / ICG operations centre which is a combined Joint Rescue Coordination Centre and a single point of contact for all maritime related information, there is a 24-hour watch in order to react to emergency calls as quickly as possible.
+As part of this function, the ICG operates the Icelandic Joint Rescue Coordination Centre – JRCC Iceland, which is a combined centre and a single point of contact for all the ICG's activities.
+There is a 24-hour watch in order to react to emergency calls as quickly as possible.

 At the centre all information on maritime traffic is collected and used jointly for Safety, Security, Fisheries Enforcement and general policing of the ocean.
 It is necessary for the ICG to maintain thorough information on the location of ships and boats.

-Maritime rescue and assistance to ships in difficulty or that are stranded are executed in various ways.
-When it is a question of saving lives, then a helicopter is immediately sent to perform a rescue operation.
-It is often the case that many people and assets are involved in rescue operations like this, including helicopters, an airplane and ICG patrol vessels, foreign navies, coast guards, nearby ships, rescue teams, fire departments and police.
+It is often the case that many people and assets are involved in rescue operations, including helicopters, aircraft and ICG patrol vessels, foreign navies, coast guards, nearby ships, rescue teams, fire departments and police.

 The Coast Guard also operates rescue helicopters and the maritime surveillance aircraft TF-SIF.
 The aircraft is able to operate from short airfields, and at maximum weights and with all civil reserve factors included, requires less than a 1,300 m (4,279 ft) runway for take-off and landing over standard (ISA) conditions.
 The primary objectives for the aircraft system are defined as: Environmental protection – combating and preventing pollution at sea.
 Protection against accidents – preventative surveillance and participation in rescue at sea.
 Transport supervision – marine traffic and safety at sea.
 Food policy – fishing control.
 Judicial system – police activity, including border controls for persons at sea.
 Tax, customs duty and other charges – customs check and border controls for goods at sea.